 “Waking you up!” cried the boy.

 Over the years, Prosatio Silban was to cherish further such memories, savoring them like flowers pressed between the pages of a holy and beloved book.
-They were partially responsible for his leaving the Temple; as he got older, he couldn’t reconcile his Golden Moment encounters with Uulian religious doctrine.
-He still believed in the Flickering Gods and was deeply grateful for their patronage and kindnesses, but couldn’t shake the persistent feeling that they were as much a subordinate part of the “pieceless puzzle” as himself, rather than reigning supreme as his tradition taught.
+They were partly responsible for his leaving the Diamond Shrine; as he got older, he couldn’t reconcile his Golden Moment encounters with Uulian religious doctrine.
+He still believed in the Flickering Gods, and was beyond beyond-grateful for Their patronage and kindnesses, but couldn’t shake the persistent feeling that They were as much a subordinate quality of the “pieceless peace” as he was, rather than reigning supreme as his tradition taught.

 Thus he wandered the Commonwell and the Exilic Lands serving people’s bellies instead of their souls, though sometimes managing to do both.
 And on those rare occasions that he stumbled into oneness, he would close his eyes – and smile in thankful surrender.